Contributing To AR Magazine

 All copy, diagrams and photographs become the property of Amateur Radio unless specific arrangements are made otherwise.
 If you wish photographs, or diagrams, submitted in hard copy to be returned to you, please advise us accordingly and provide a SASE.

-The editors will arrange publication of your article at the earliest possible opportunity.
-Be prepared to wait up to several months, however, before you see your work published in the magazine.
-It can take that time to edit and prepare your submission for publication, and place it in a particular issue to ensure a balanced magazine.
-As much as is possible, articles are published in the order in which they are received.
+The editors will arrange publication of your article at the earliest possible opportunity, depending in part on issue themes and available space in an issue.
+It can take time to prepare your submission for publication and place it in a particular issue to ensure a balanced magazine.

-The above Closing Dates are set according to PRINT Dates so that your articles can be processed in time for production in the AR magazine and allowing for it to be sent out on time.
+Deadlines are set according to PRINT Dates so that your material can be processed in time for production in the magazine, allowing for AR to mailed out on time.

 Send all content to: armag@wia.org.au